 Furthermore, we compared these systems in different SNR scenarios, which are shown in Figure \ref{fig:E2E Improvement}.
-From this figure, we observe that both the phoneme- and BPC(M)-level SE-AMs work well in PESQ and STOI for the three higher SNR cases ($-5$ dB, $0$ dB, and $5$ dB), but behave worse when the SNR is as low as $-10$ dB.
+From this figure, we observe that both the phoneme- and BPC-level SE-AMs work well in PESQ and STOI for the three higher SNR cases ($-5$ dB, $0$ dB, and $5$ dB), but perform worse when the SNR is as low as $-10$ dB.
 This is because it is difficult for the DNN-HMM AM to recognize severely distorted speech and hence it fails to guide the connected SE model.
-However, the three SE-E2E-ASR systems can enhance the $-10$ dB SNR utterances exceedingly well, showing that E2E-ASR behaves better than DNN-HMM AM in promoting SE in low-SNR cases.
-The BPC(M)-level SE-E2E-ASR provided optimal STOI scores, verifying our hypothesis that contextual articulatory information helps in the learning of the SE model.
+However, the three SE-E2E-ASR systems can enhance the $-10$ dB SNR utterances exceedingly well, showing that E2E-ASR performs better than DNN-HMM AM in promoting SE in low-SNR cases.
+The BPC-level SE-E2E-ASR provided optimal STOI scores, verifying our hypothesis that contextual broad phonetic information helps in the learning of the SE model.